 The white line in the graph is the sum of R, G, and B, at the same scale.
 Assuming that you perceive each channel as equally and linearly bright,✼ you’ll see different points on this color wheel as having brightness varying by a factor of 2 between (a) the troughs at the three angles where one channel is at max and two are off and (b) the peaks at the angles bisecting those.
 This is why most digital color wheels have spokes.

-✼ Which you don’t: greens and yellows are easier to distinguish than blues, which compounds the problem.
+✼ Which you don’t.
+For one thing, greens and yellows are easier to distinguish than blues.
 On a typical monitor, the point at 60° is often hard to distinguish against white, while the deepest blue at 240° seems almost as dark as charcoal gray.
-So we can’t use HSV like this when we want the colored elements to have equal visual weight against any solid background.
+So we can’t use HSV like this when we want the colored elements to have anything close to equal visual weight against any solid background.

 def sinebow(h): h += 1/2 h *= -1 r = sin(pi * h) g = sin(pi * (h + 1/3)) b = sin(pi * (h + 2/3)) return (int(255*chan**2) for chan in (r, g, b))

 The first two lines are just setup to start the 0..1 cycle on red and run in ROYGBIV order clockwise, and π appears because the sine function works on radians.
 (If you’re into micro-optimization, you can see ways to refactor for constant folding and FMA here, but let’s keep it readable.)
 Here’s classic HSV again, plus a sin2 version: